A Holistic Approach to Sleep Apnea: How Functional Medicine and Acupuncture Can Help You Breathe Easier

 Common devices include:

-Tongue-retaining devices that help prevent airway collapse
+Tongue-retaining devices designed to reduce airway collapse

-Surgical Interventions
+Surgical Interventions for Sleep Apnea

 Examples include: